laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 The security considerations in {{Section 10 of RFC8949@-cbor}} apply.
-The use of deterministic encoding can mitigate issues arising out of the use of non-preferred encodings specially crafted by an attacker.
+The use of deterministic encoding can mitigate issues arising out of the use of non-preferred serializations specially crafted by an attacker.
 However, this effect only accrues if the decoder actually checks that deterministic encoding was applied correctly.
 More generally, additional security properties of deterministic